 Active Living

-We bring a multidisciplinary approach to improving places where people live, work, learn, and play.
-We work with cities and partners to improve accessibility, quality of life, and health outcomes in Hennepin County.
+Active Living brings a multidisciplinary approach to improving places where people live, work, learn, and play.
+This program offers assistance for cities and partners to improve accessibility, quality of life, and health outcomes in Hennepin County.

 Funding and technical assistance for cities

-The Active Living program provides funding and technical assistance to cities and government agencies to advance healthy communities, active living, and equity.
+The Active Living program provides funding and technical assistance to cities and local agencies for activities that improve the walkability and bikeability of business and community nodes.

 Who is eligible for assistance?